Brazier85/Olaf/docs/Flags.md

 ### Orange Flags

-Used to define some positions in the room.
-For example mining positions.
+Used to define economy based flags

 | Color  | Type |
 | ------------- | ------------- |